cloudnativeapp/news/README.md

 This project is inspired by https://github.com/gocn/news It is maintained by volunteer editors who are interested in latest cloud naitve tech trend.
-We seclet 3 cloud native news everyday and spread them in cloud naitve chat groups.
+We select 3 cloud native headlines everyday and spread them in cloud naitve chat groups.

 # How to contribute